schneebergerlab/AMPRIL-genomes/HR/Readme.txt

+###Please be informed that all scripts here are only for reproducing the results based on our 8 thaliana genomes.
+You may have to modify the scripts if you would like to apply them to your projects

 # synteny diversity
 Synteny diversity was defined as the average fraction of non-syntenic sites found within all pairwise genome comparisons within